 Or do you think that the Scripture speaks to no purpose: "He jealously desires the Spirit which He has made to dwell in us"?James 4:5(NASB)

-James is not speaking of unbelievers in this passage but those that are born-again, and it is a shocking and sad situation that the sort of quarrels and conflicts, covetousness and resentments, fights and quarrels and worldly carnality about which James is speaking continues to be the behaviour some Christians have towards their fellow believers - even today.
+James is not speaking of unbelievers in this passage but those that are born-again, and it is a shocking and sad situation that the sort of quarrels, conflicts, covetousness, resentments, fights, and worldly carnality about which James is speaking, continues to be the behaviour of some Christians towards their fellow believers, even today.

-Heavenly Father, thank You for the amazing privilege of the indwelling Holy Spirit, Who desires us to be holy for You are holy.
+Heavenly Father, thank You for the amazing privilege of the indwelling Holy Spirit Who desires us to be holy.
 Keep me from engaging in strife and acrimony and help me never to foster carnal attitudes or crave after the things of this world.
-Help me to seek first the kingdom of God and His righteousness and to be careful of needs of my brothers and sisters in Christ.
-I pray that I may think of others before myself and ask that I may truly die to my own desires... and jealously live for Your praise and glory - this I ask in Jesus' name, AMEN.
+Help me to seek first the kingdom of God and His righteousness.
+May I truly die to my own desires and jealously live for Your praise and glory.
+In Jesus' name, AMEN.